Consumer movement: Second consumer movement

-National Organizations
+National organization

 Historians generally recognize that there are two areas under the umbrella of the second consumer movement: the "professional consumer organizations" and the "social movement organizations."
 Consumers' Research was the first of the former, founded in 1928 by Frederick J. Schlink and Stuart Chase primarily to perform product testing and determine the accuracy of contemporary advertisements.
 The other type consumer organizations primarily focused on the social aspects of the movement, bringing together coalitions of educated consumers to take action.
 Unlike majority male scientists in organizations such as Consumers' Research that tested product quality in laboratory settings, women activists were the lifeblood of the social organizations, loudly organizing protests and information campaigns.
 A major example of one of these consumer organizations is the League of Women Shoppers, founded in 1935 by a group of women influenced by the meat boycott in New York City.
 Middle and upper class urban women of high social standings formed the majority of the organization.
 The women of the organization spread consumer information and encouraged the average citizen to become educated on labor as well as consumer issues.
 They also deployed their own pickets lines and "buyers' strikes" as well as supported African American boycotts, such as the "Don't Buy Where You Can't Work" campaigns that discouraged African American consumers from shopping at businesses that refused to hire black employees.
 Another of these social organizations was the General Federation of Women's Clubs, which boasted a membership of over 2 million spread among 15,000 clubs nationwide.
 While their operations were not limited to the consumer movement, they completed studies on consumer issues and created outlines for consumers to follow while purchasing and exercising consumer power.

-Grassroots Organization
+Grassroots organization

 In addition to the national organizations of the consumer movement, grassroots organization was common during the second wave of consumer activism beginning in the 1930s.
 Women in particular played a key role in grassroots organizing around consumer issues.
 The Great Depression created physical and economic conditions that encouraged women, especially working-class housewives, to organize.
 One prominent example of grassroots consumer organizing in this period were the meat boycotts that took place across the United States in 1935.
 Over 10,000 housewives in Los Angeles began a boycott against inflated meat prices in March 1935, and similar boycotts sprang up across the country in cities such as Detroit and New York.
 The women organized committees, picketed, and pressured manufacturers to reduce prices and stop taking advantage of consumers, particularly during the difficult economic period.
 In New York, some of the women involved in the boycott even went on to found the League of Women Shoppers in the same year.
 In many cases, the pressure from these organizing women led to reductions in the prices of meat from modest to up to half-price, their activism allowing them to have a direct impact in the consumer market.